gatewayd-io/docs/plugins/gatewayd-plugin-cache.md

 It is assumed that you have already installed PostgreSQL, Redis and [GatewayD](/getting-started/installation).

 {: .note }
-> The plugin is currently compatible with Linux and macOS.
+> The plugin is compatible with Linux, Windows and macOS.

 ### Automatic installation